KRFOSS/kali-docs/nethunter/_index.md

 Figure 3: Kali NetHunter App Store

 **Both rooted editions provide additional tools & services**.
-A custom kernel can extend that functionality by adding additional network and USB gadget drivers as well as wifi injection support for selected wifi chips.
+A custom kernel can extend that functionality by adding additional network and USB gadget drivers as well as Wi-Fi injection support for selected Wi-Fi chips.

 ![](NetHunter-App.png)
 Figure 3: The Kali NetHunter App is available in both rooted editions (NetHunter Lite & NetHunter).